 Kitten prefers wet food in general, and it keeps them hydrated, especially if they are not drinking much.

 However, dry food is much more practical and convenient for you as the owner and lasts much longer when placed down, and typically contains more carbohydrates than wet food, making it the food most likely to result in weight gain if overfed.
+You should also be aware that some cats will refuse to eat wet food.

 Always keep in mind that your kitten’s and, later, your cat’s nutritional needs are primarily influenced by the following: